alyishere/portfolio_risk_management/README.md

 3. Work on CVAR, ES, etc.

+4. Add portfolio optimization

+5. Switch to APIs that don't require a token

+6. Integrate with my other project, portfolio_tracking

-*requires a token from Tradier Developer (Sandbox)
+*requires a token from Tradier Developer (Sandbox): https://developer.tradier.com/user/sign_up .
+Save as tradier_token.txt